JackZheng10/Gonzalo-Law-Client-Portal/README.md

 * Based on your Google Cloud Storage bucket as specified in the instructions of example.keyFile.json, change the identifiers in lines 5 and 6 of fileController.js (server).
 * Run `npm install` from the root and client directory. <br/>
 * Finally, run `npm run dev` from the root directory, which will launch both the frontend and backend.<br/>
+* Feel free to open an issue if you come across any problems.